riscv/sail-riscv/README.md

 Generating theorem-prover definitions
 --------------------------------------

-With Sail we aim to support the generation of idiomatic theorem prover definitions across multiple tools.
-At present we support Isabelle, HOL4 and Coq, and provide snapshots of the generated theorem prover definitions.
+Sail aims to support the generation of idiomatic theorem prover definitions across multiple tools.
+At present it supports Isabelle, HOL4 and Coq, and the `prover_snapshots` directory provides snapshots of the generated theorem prover definitions.

-Our theorem-prover translation can target multiple monads for different purposes.
+These theorem-prover translations can target multiple monads for different purposes.
 The first is a state monad with nondeterminism and exceptions, suitable for reasoning in a sequential setting, assuming that effectful expressions are executed without interruptions and with exclusive access to the state.

-For reasoning about concurrency, where instructions execute out-of-order, speculatively, and non-atomically, we provide a free monad over an effect datatype of memory actions.
-This monad is also used as part of our aforementioned concurrency support via the RMEM tool.
+For reasoning about concurrency, where instructions execute out-of-order, speculatively, and non-atomically, there is a free monad over an effect datatype of memory actions.
+This monad is also used as part of the aforementioned concurrency support via the RMEM tool.